top of page

 Young Mother

 Upon completion of the MBCP Specialist Training, students are eligible to begin teaching the MBCP programme.
-Supervision and mentoring services are facilitated through the Mindfulness Network.
+Supervision is offered through the Mindfulness Network, visit their website to find a supervisor to support your teaching: https://supervision.mindfulness-network.org/

 Graduates are also invited to join the Mindful Birthing and Parenting Foundation's MBCP Teacher Alumni Community Group — an opportunity to connect with hundreds of other MBCP Teachers across the globe, to gain access to the "Find an MBCP Teacher" search tool on the mindfulbirthing.org website, and to stay up-to-date with professional development opportunities.